matrixxx-dev/matrixxx-dev/README.md

     - generated with [github: matrixxx-remaster][matrixxx-remaster]
-- Using the contents of the boot device and the files from the repository releases, it is possible to equip a USB stick with the `matrixxx live system`, which can then be used to develop custom compilations
+- Using the contents of the boot device and the files from the repository releases, it is possible to equip a USB stick with the `matrixxx live system`, which can then be used to develop your own custom compilations (read [matrixxx boot-device HowTo])

 [matrixxx-boot-device-content]: